 Section1.
 Parent Officers

-Parent Officers of the Team shall be parents of present or past student member/s, and must pass the required YTF background check.
+Parent Officers of the Team shall be parents of present or past student member/s, and must pass the required SCTP background check.
 Parent Treasurer may not have ever been convicted of any crime having to do with money, theft, burglary, or any other conviction relating to money/finance/banking, embezzlement, bribery, forgery, or other infamous crime.

 (a) The Parent officers of the Team shall be a president, vice president, secretary and treasurer.